-The above mentioned attractants were sprayed two times, first at 10% and second at 50% flowering stages.
-Recommended agronomical package of practices were followed for raising good and healthy crop.
-From each plot one-meter square area were selected randomly and number of Apis florea visited the flowers were recorded.
-The observations were recorded a day before and 1st, 3rd, 5th and 7th day after first and second spraying and seed yield obtained from different treatments were recorded separately.
-I got the caught insects verified with the help of Regional Centre, ZSI, Jabalpur, Madhya Pradesh.
+The above-mentioned attractants were sprayed two times, first at 10% and second at 50% flowering stage of the crop.
+The recommended agronomical package of practices were followed for raising good and healthy crop.
+From each plot, one-meter square areas were selected randomly, and the number of Apis florea visiting the niger flowers for 5 minute duration within that demarcated one-meter square areas were noted.
+The observations were recorded a day before and 1st, 3rd, 5th, and 7th days after both sprayings.
+Seed yield obtained from different treatments were recorded separately.
+The identification of insects were verified with the help of Regional Centre, ZSI, Jabalpur, Madhya Pradesh.

 3. Results and discussion

-The results of the present investigation revealed that all the bee attractants sprayed were significantly effect on foraging activities of Apis florea in niger crop.
-They proved superior in recorded parameters over control i.e., unsprayed and without pollinators.
+The results of the present investigation revealed that all the bee attractants sprayed had significant effect on the foraging activities of Apis florea in niger crop.
+They proved superior in recorded parameters over control, i.e., unsprayed and without pollinators.

-The result revealed that all the treatments were differed significantly to each other in respect to attract the population of Apis florea.
-At 10% flowering stage Apis florea visit was numerically highest with rose water 10% (12.83 individual/m2/5min) followed by (12.67 individual/m2/5min) flower extract of M. longifolia solution 10% spray and fruit extract of F. dactylifera 10% solution (12.17 individual/m2/5min) while it was lowest on control (2.67 individual/m2/5min) followed by water spray (4.75 individual/m2/5min) and 10% honey solution (7.42 individual/m2/5min).
-At 50% flowering stage the highest population of Apis florea was attracted with sugar solution 10% (14.33 individual/m2/5min), rose water 10% (14.25 individual/m2/5min), flower extract of Madhuca longifolia 10% (14.17 individual/m2/5min) followed by (12.67 individual/m2/5min) fruit extract of F. dactylifera 10% while it was lowest (3.75 individual/m2/5min) on control followed by water spray (5.83 individual/m2/5min) and 10% honey solution spray (10.25 individual/m2/5min).
-Present findings are also supported by the findings of Singh (2015) who reported that bees were observed that visiting the flowers Apis florae.
-Present findings are corroborated with the findings of Manchare et al., (2019) showed that honey solution 10 per cent flowering has highest (2.32 bees/m2 /min) average ability to attract Apis cerena indica towards it followed by jaggery solution 10 per cent (2.16 bees/m2 / min) and molasses 10 per cent (2.04 bees/m2 /min).
+The result revealed that all the treatments were differed significantly from each other in respect to attracting the population of Apis florea.
+At 10% flowering stage, Apis florea visit was numerically highest with rose water 10% (12.83 individual/m2/5min) treatment followed by M. longifolia solution 10% flower extract spray (12.67 individual/m2/5min).
+In the case of control treatment, abundance was lowest (2.67 individual/m2/5min) followed by the treatment with water spray (4.75 individual/m2/5min).
+At 50% flowering stage, the highest population of Apis florea was attracted with sugar solution 10% (14.33 individual/m2/5min), rose water 10% (14.25 individual/m2/5min), and flower extract of Madhuca longifolia 10% (14.17 individual/m2/5min).
+Here also, the population in control treatment was lowest (3.75 individual/m2/5min) followed by water spray (5.83 individual/m2/5min).
+Present findings are also supported by the findings of Singh (2015), who reported that bees were observed that visiting the flowers Apis florae.
+Present findings are corroborated with the findings of Manchare et al. (2019) who showed that the use of honey solution 10 % at flowering has the highest (2.32 bees/m2 /min) ability to attract Apis cerena indica towards the flowers followed by jaggery solution 10 % (2.16 bees/m2 / min) and molasses 10 % (2.04 bees/m2 /min).

 Plate: 1.
 Experimental field